llwyd/llwyd.github.io/_posts/2023-03-25-alsa-playback-1.markdown

 }
 {% endhighlight %}

 As you can see, this function calculates the necessary coefficients using the equations outlined in [^1] and [^3].
 The `b0` coefficient is missing from the `resonator_t` struct because it is only required to calculate the very first sample, the remaining samples are generated _only_ by the feedback coefficients as input samples `x[1:INF]` are all zero.
 I've also added an assertion to this function to ensure the desired amplitude is _less_ than `1.0f`.
 I've found that if I use `1.0f` exactly, you can sometimes get overflows due to the float calculations resulting in a value of `1.000000005f` as an example.
-Having an amplitude as less than `1.0f` avoids this.
+Having an amplitude less than `1.0f` avoids this.

 The only other function required is for calculating the next sample from the IIR resonator: